FatPoki/block-ip/README.md

 # block-ip

-This script helps you to block any ip from your system . in any error case use command "pip install subprocess.run " also fell free to contact me .
+This script helps you to block any ip from your system .

+In any error case use command "pip install subprocess.run "

+also fell free to contact me .